 Before buying, consumers should be aware of a few important aspects of lab-grown, man-made, diamonds, that not all retailers are discussing as openly as we are in this article.

 - In many cases, synthetic stones are being presented as mined, giving these companies a huge profit because they’re selling it at the cost of a mined diamond, but only paying the small cost of producing the man-made, lab created stone.
 It’s important that companies are honest.

-- Are the lab-grown diamonds certified?
-As consumers, we should expect and demand of the jewellers and suppliers we do buy from, that a created diamond should have the same certification standards as a mined stone.
-These certificates will communicate the quality of the diamond – like colour, clarity, carat weight.
-It should also indicate that the diamond is lab-grown, not mined.
+- As consumers, we should expect and demand of the jewelers and suppliers we do buy from, that a created diamond should have the same certification standards as a mined stone.
+These certificates will communicate the quality of the diamond – like color, clarity, carat weight.
+It should also indicate that the diamond is lab grown, not mined.
 This will educate consumers to be able to make informed quality comparisons between a mined and a lab created diamond.

 Doesn’t the diamond mining industry damage communities?

 Negative media rarely mentions this, but earth-mined diamonds are actually a source for good in most countries that make up the supply chain.
 Take a look at our ethical engagement rings page to read more about how the diamond mining industry supports countless communities, who depend on the trade to earn a living.

 Earth-mined diamonds certainly have a negative impact to local ecosystems, something that the industry is making a conscious effort to reduce by implementing responsible mining initiatives.
 While the lab-grown diamond industry reduces the ecological impact of large scale mining, it does still require an immense amount of energy.
 This means that laboratories growing diamonds must offset their carbon footprint by using other methods like renewable energy in order to be truly sustainable.